Morisset/NEBULATOM-tools/What2install/README.rst

 DO NOT HESITATE!!!
 ==================

-.. note:: In case of any problems, don't hesitate to contact Christophe **before going to the school**, as it will be hard to find time for this once on site: chris.morisset@gmail.com
+In case of any problems, don't hesitate to contact Christophe **before going to the school**, as it will be hard to find time for this once on site: chris.morisset@gmail.com

 YOU'RE NOT FINISHED!
 ====================